SheryllD/googletrends/README.md

 - Visualise search trends for multiple keywords
 - Perform time series decomposition to uncover underlying components

-The notebook uses examples such as `chatgpt`, `ai`, and `deepseek`, focusing on search activity within Germany over the past five years.
+This notebook explores search activity in the United States over the past five years using examples such as `bitcoin`, `ethereum`, and `dogecoin`, `blockchain`, `nft`.

 ## Installation